 White Sands has a junior ranger program for kids ages five and up featuring Riley the roadrunner and his friends.
 The booklet can be picked up from the visitor center or printed and brought to the park.
 Participants who complete the required activities can earn either a cool junior ranger badge or an even cooler patch.
 And there’s no limit to the ‘up’ in five and up, so adults can participate too.

 White Sands is an experience like no other and is definitely worth a stop if you’re in the vicinity of the Tularosa Basin.
 Happy trails!

 Based in California’s San Gabriel Valley, I am a wife, mom to four (mostly) lovely children, a dog named Owen, and a hamster.
 I have a degree in Microbiology, a far stretch from how I'm currently employed as an educator and school board member.
-I enjoy hiking, photography, scrapbooking, and reading.
+I enjoy caffeine, photography, hiking, and the great outdoors.
 Life is an adventure meant to be shared.
 Happy trails!